materialsproject/public-docs/apps/analysis-apps/phase-diagram/background.md

 ### Configure Visualization

-The phase diagram viewer can be configured&#x20;
+The phase diagram viewer can be configured

 ![](<../../../.gitbook/assets/Screen Shot 2022-07-14 at 4.25.25 PM.png>)